cnm/inesc_server/README.rst

 Create new BD and user
 ----------------------

+Add user "user1" to database "demo":

     mysql> CREATE DATABASE demo;
     mysql> GRANT ALL ON demo.* TO user1@localhost IDENTIFIED BY 'mypassword';

 Repairing mysql tables
 ----------------------